Bounds to the normal for proximity region graphs: Introduction

 \bea <\infty \qmq{where} {\cal D}=\sup\left\{\frac{\|s-t\|}{\|x-y\|}: \{s,t\} \subseteq S(x,y),\{x,y\}\subseteq \mathbb{R}^{d}, x \not = y \right\}. \ena

 Assumption~\ref{assumption:scaledball} below requires that as $x$ and $y$ become farther apart, the forbidden regions $S(x,y)$ contain increasingly large balls.
-Note, for instance, that if all forbidden regions have empty interior, then the graph determined by a Poisson input process would be the complete graph almost surely.
+Note, for instance, that if all forbidden regions have empty interior, then the graph determined by a Poisson or binomial input process with an absolutely continuous intensity measure would be the complete graph almost surely.
 In Assumptions \ref{assumption:scaledball} and \ref{assumption:PoissonDom} and Theorem \ref{thm:main}, $\X$ will denote a window specified by a given bounded measurable subset of $\mathbb{R}^d$. \begin{assumption}[Scaled ball condition] For some $\delta>0$ and window $\X$, it holds for all $\{x,y\} \subseteq \X$ that $S(x,y)\cap\X$ contains a ball of radius $\delta\norm{x-y}$. \end{assumption}

 With some slight abuse of notation, $| \cdot |$ will be used to denote both the Lebesgue measure of a measurable subset of $\mathbb{R}^d$ and also cardinality of a finite set; use will be clear from context.
 Our results below provide bounds on the normal approximation of $L$ in \eqref{eq:defLalpha} when the underlying graph is generated by a point process $\eta_t, t>0$ that satisfies the following conditions.